Looking for a “low cost” or even FREE cremation service?

 Direct Cremation or Donating a Body to Science

-When it comes to dealing with a deceased person, there are various options available, each with its own costs and considerations.
+When it comes to dealing with a deceased person, various options are available, each with its own costs and considerations.
 Two of the least expensive methods are direct cremation and body donation programs.
 It’s important to note that not everyone may qualify for body donation.
 For this reason, we recommend contacting a local funeral home/cremation provider first.
 Many providers can advise you about local body donation programs where you live.

 Direct Cremation